Genghis-L/genghis-l.github.io/_projects/2024_FoML_CourseProject.md

 \min_f \mathbb{E}\left\{\mathcal{L}(f(\boldsymbol{X}), \boldsymbol{Y})+\max_{\boldsymbol{X}^{\prime} \in \mathbb{B}(\boldsymbol{X}, \epsilon)} \mathcal{L}\left(f(\boldsymbol{X}), f\left(\boldsymbol{X}^{\prime}\right)\right) / \lambda\right\}
 $$

-where $f(\boldsymbol{X})$ is the output vector of learning model (with soft-max operator in the top layer for the cross-entropy loss $\mathcal{L}(\cdot, \cdot)), \boldsymbol{Y}$ is the label-indicator vector, and $\lambda>0$ is the regularization parameter.
+where $f(\boldsymbol{X})$ is the output vector of learning model (with soft-max operator in the top layer for the cross-entropy loss $\mathcal{L}(\cdot, \cdot)$, $\boldsymbol{Y}$) is the label-indicator vector, and $\lambda>0$ is the regularization parameter.

 ### H-Consistency

 Adversarial training methods, such as TRADES, rely on surrogate loss functions because they are differentiable and convex, therefore, easier to optimize.
 While surrogate loss functions are bounded, it is essential to ensure that minimizing the surrogate loss also leads to minimizing the true target loss.
-This connection is where the concept of \textit{$H$-consistency} plays a pivotal role.\\
+This connection is where the concept of *$H$-consistency* plays a pivotal role.\\
 $H$-consistency is formally defined as:

 $$
 \forall h \in H, \quad \mathcal{R}_{\text{target}}(h) - \mathcal{R}_{\text{target}, H} \leq f(\mathcal{R}_{\phi}(h) - \mathcal{R}_{\phi, H}),
 $$

-where $ \mathcal{R}_{\text{target}} $ represents the true target loss, $ \mathcal{R}_{\phi} $ is the surrogate loss, and $ H $ is the hypothesis space.
+where $\mathcal{R}_{\text{target}}$ represents the true target loss, $\mathcal{R}_{\phi}$ is the surrogate loss, and $H$ is the hypothesis space.
 Intuitively, this inequality ensures that the gap between the true target loss and the surrogate loss is bounded by a function of their respective differences.
-In simpler terms, as the surrogate loss decreases, the true target loss cannot increase within a given set of models $ H $.
+In simpler terms, as the surrogate loss decreases, the true target loss cannot increase within a given set of models $H$.
 This property is critical for ensuring that adversarial training methods remain effective in practice.

 However, TRADES's surrogate loss has been shown to fail the $H$-consistency bound in certain scenarios <d-cite key="awasthi_theoretically_2023"></d-cite>, particularly in multi-class classification tasks.
 In these cases, models optimized with TRADES can yield inaccurate predictions despite achieving low surrogate loss values, leading to unfavorable hypothesis being selected.

-To address this limitation, a family surrogate loss function called \textit{Smooth Adversarial Losses} was introduced in <d-cite key="awasthi_theoretically_2023"></d-cite>.
+To address this limitation, a family surrogate loss function called *Smooth Adversarial Losses* was introduced in <d-cite key="awasthi_theoretically_2023"></d-cite>.
 Which satisfies the $H$-consistency and bounded under:
 $$\Phi_{smooth} \leq \Phi(y h(x)) + \nu \left| y h(x) - \inf_{x' : \|x - x'\| \leq \gamma} y h(x') \right|$$

-$\text{sum}^\rho, \mathcal{H}$, and $ \mathcal{M}_{\ell_\gamma, \mathcal{H}} $ represent specific terms related to the smoothness of the adversarial loss and its relationship to the hypothesis space $ H $.

-Building on this improvement, the \textit{Principled Smooth Adversarial Loss (PSAL)} algorithm was developed.
+Building on this improvement, the *Principled Smooth Adversarial Loss (PSAL)* algorithm was developed.
 PSAL outperforms TRADES and other state-of-the-art methods in terms of both clean accuracy and robustness to adversarial perturbations.
 This demonstrates that addressing the $H$-consistency limitation of TRADES can lead to more reliable adversarial training frameworks.

 ## Future Work